 DEFENSEWERX acts as a neutral facilitator and hyper-connecter between ecosystems to encourage collaboration and overcome barriers to innovation.
-Key to our approach is outreach to small businesses.
-These entrepreneurial firms typically have 50 or less employees, and according to the SBA, make up 99.7% of all employer firms, creating 60-80% of net new jobs since 1990, and accounting for half of the nation’s private sector workforce and GDP.
+The key to our approach is outreach to small businesses.
+These entrepreneurial firms typically have 50 or less employees, and according to the SBA, makeup 99.7% of all employer firms, creating 60-80% of net new jobs since 1990 and accounting for half of the nation’s private-sector workforce and GDP.
 Small companies produce 13 x more patents per employee than large firms.

 What was published in the SBA’s first Advocacy report in 1979 remains true today:

 “Innovation is an essential ingredient for creating jobs, controlling inflation, and for economic and social growth.
 Small businesses make a disproportionately large contribution to innovations.
 There is something fundamental about this unusual ability of small firms to innovate that must be preserved for the sake of healthy economic growth”.